Skip to Main Content

 Activity Note

-Today’s activities include total up to an hour and half walking, up to 2 miles.
+Getting on/off a motorcoach.
+Walking up to 2 miles, approximately 1.5 hours.
 Several stairs, some without railings.
-Boat ride from Dubrovnik old port to Lokrum island is approximately 10 minutes long each direction.
+Boat ride from Dubrovnik old port to Lokrum Island is approximately 10 minutes in each direction.

 Breakfast: